buddydev/buddycommerce/readme.txt

 It is a lightweight plugin aimed at providing quick and easy integration between BuddyPress and WooCommerce.

 In the current version, we support:
 * WooCommerce user account to BuddyPress User profile integration.
 * Configurable redirection from WooCommerce account to BuddyPress profile tab(Can be enabled/disabled).
 * You can limit which WooCommerce account content appears on BuddyPress profile.
 * WooCommerce Orders history & Track Orders on BuddyPress user profile.
 * WooCommerce Address View & Manage(edit/update) address on BuddyPress user profile.
 * WooCommerce user downloads availability from BuddyPress user profile.
 * WooCommerce user payment methods on BuddyPress user profile.
 * **All content can be added as a top level BuddyPress profile tab or sub tab of any other existing BuddyPress tab**
+* New: WooCommerce Subscriptions on BuddyPress User Profile
+* New: WooCommerce Membership on BuddyPress User Profile
+* Better handling of checkout endpoints.

 For each of the tab content you can configure:-
 * Whether the tab is enabled on BuddyPress profile or not.
 * Label, slug, position for the BuddyPress Tab/Subtab and admin bar menu item.
 * Whether the tab appears as top level user profile tab or child of some existing tab.
 * Whether to redirect from WooCommerce account end points to BuddyPress profile.
 * And some more..

 We hope you will enjoy the integration.
 Please help us make it better by sharing your idea on our